sstsimulator/sst-core/src/sst/core/testingframework/readme.md

    * The decision to skip is made in the testsuite source code.

 ## Creating new testsuites
   * In general, testsuites are named `testsuite_XXX_YYY.py` where XXX = The test_type name, and YYY is the general name of the testsuite.
-These testsuites should live the tests directory
+These testsuites should live the tests directory of an element
      - test_type name is normally `default`.
 All testsuites with a test_type of `default` will be run under normal run conditions.  specialized testsuites may be created with a unique test_type name and will only be run if the -y option identifies that name (or `all`).
      - Test directories must be in a registered path for the SST Test Frameworks to automatically discover.
 See Makefile.am files of various elements on how to register.
      - 3rd party elements can also register their test paths to the SST Test Frameworks to enable testing.